 SQF Certification and BRC Certification are both GFSI Standards

-SQF (Safe Quality Food) and BRC (British Retail Consortium) are both internationally recognized food safety management systems that aim to provide assurance to customers about the quality and safety of food products.
-Both SQF and BRC are benchmarked standards of the Global Food Safety Initiative (GFSI).
-You need to prepare for and pass a rigorous SQF audit or BRC audit in order to gain certification for either food safety system.
-Because SQF and BRC are rated as GFSI benchmarked standards any manufacturer with either of these food safety certifications can easily be marketed to any buyer without adding many other food safety requirements to their production.
-Costco is a slight exception, the Costco audit is a GFSI based audit with their own special addendum.
+Because SQF and BRC are rated as GFSI benchmarked standards, any manufacturer with either of these food safety certifications can easily be marketed to any buyer without adding many other food safety requirements to their production.
+Costco is a slight exception.
+The Costco audit is a GFSI-based audit with its own special addendum.

 Although SQF certification and BRC certification programs have similar objectives, there are some key differences between them.